polkadot-developers/substrate-docs/content/md/en/docs/install/macos.md

 - Storage of at 10 GB available space.
 - Broadband Internet connection.

-### Support for Apple Silicon

-Protobuf must be installed before the build process can begin.
-To install it, run the following command:

-`brew install protobuf`

 ### Install Homebrew

 In most cases, you should use Homebrew to install and manage packages on macOS computers.